Iceland: The Academic Work Trip

 watch the video

-My first impressions of Reykjavik were "wow", it's amazing.
+My first impressions of Reykjavik were "Wow", it's amazing.
 The airport is very modern and early to get around.
-I flew Icelandair from London Heathrow, they were very welcoming and attentive, which helped as I still had a presentation to put together.
+I flew Icelandair from London Heathrow, and they were very welcoming and attentive, which helped as I still had a presentation to put together.
 My colleague had visited Iceland before so she advised buying transfer bus tickets on the flight as they are slightly cheaper.
 The bus journey takes about 40 minutes from Keflavik Airport to Reykjavik, the capital city, and will drop you at the bus station where you can get a smaller bus connection to your hotel.
 I stayed at Hotel Odinsve which was ideal, the room was adequate with a very comfortable bed, TV, wardrobe, and ensuite shower room.
 Breakfast was served downstairs in the cute restaurant - check out the bar made of reclaimed doors.

 The tourist version: picture with a polar bear, the northern lights (not seen or photographed by me) and the winters light of an average day.